- Trending Categories

 Gross profit − Gross profit is calculated after deducting all the costs that are directly associated with providing goods and services.

 Net profit − Net profit is the profit made by the company after all the associated costs, including taxes and operating expenses (payroll, rent, etc.) are deducted.

 It is beneficial for your company’s bottom line to raise profits.
 However, it’s important to remember that the new sources of profitability – such as the expansion and/or development of a new product – may increase the expenses to a considerable extent, pushing the costs of operation beyond the breakeven point.
 This may cause the company to be out of money if operations are mismanaged.

 Cash Flow Vs Profit

 There are stark differences between cash flow and profit.

 While the cash flow shows the flow of money into and away from the business, profit is the money that stays after deduction of all costs associated with the business.

 Profit shows the immediate success of the business, while cash flow shows the long-term financial and monetary outlook of the company.
 In such situations, the key difference between cash flow and profit is linked with time.

 While considering the difference between cash flow and profit, it must be remembered that companies may have profits but still have considerable cash flow issues.
 For example, if a small manufacturing firm sells products to large firms for which it is paid after some time, the firm may be profitable but have poor cash flow in that given period.

-- What's the difference between "STL" and "C++ Standard Library"?
+- Write the difference between accounting profit and economic profit.